evolutiatechion/evolutiatechion/README.md

-## If problems corner you, change your location and your name, and live a life with purpose in Adonai Tzevaot.
+## Many problems???
+Change your location and your name, and live a life with purpose in Adonai Tzevaot.

 ---